ashdavies/talks/2019-09-24-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 ---

-# Dagger 2 and Kotlin ☕ 🗡
+# Dagger 2 🗡
+## Kotlin ♥

-- Dagger 2 can work with Kotlin
+^ Dagger *can* work with Kotlin but it's generated in Java

-- But generated code is plain Java source code
-- Kotlin generated code won't like to happen
+^ Relies upon Kotlin interoperability to function

+^ Kotlin compatiblity has already begun

+^ TODO LINK GITHUB DAGGER COMPAT

 ---